Search SAGindie FAQs:

 I’m a documentary filmmaker and want to use SAG-AFTRA actors for narration or reenactments.
 Can I hire them under a low-budget contract?

-Unfortunately, documentaries are currently only covered under the Basic Theatrical Agreement.
+The Micro-Budget Agreement covers both scripted and unscripted projects.
+Otherwise, most documentaries are covered under the Basic Theatrical Agreement.
 Contact the SAG-AFTRA Theatrical Department at 323.549.6828 for information and rates.
 If you’re just interviewing a SAG-AFTRA performer and they’re appearing in a doc unscripted “as themselves” (and not as a reenactment performer or narrator), you do not need to fill out a signatory contract.

 I need to find an audition space/DP/caterer/editing equipment/payroll company/etc. Do you have a list of resources for filmmakers?